dpfens/dpfens.github.io/blog/_posts/2019-05-05-structuring-donor-databases-networks.md

     fund_name = graph.vertex_properties['names'][fund_vertex]
     print('  %s (score: %.4f)' % (fund_name, score))
 {% endraw %}{% endhighlight %}

+Node2Vec embeddings provide a powerful foundation for donor similarity analysis and recommendation systems.
+The random walk approach naturally captures multi-hop relationships and community structure, making it excellent for discovering donors with similar network positions.
+However, Node2Vec has a fundamental limitation for operational fundraising systems: it's transductive, meaning it can only generate embeddings for donors who existed during training.

+Consider the practical challenge: a new donor makes their first gift tomorrow morning.
+With Node2Vec, we can't embed them without retraining the entire model—a process requiring hours of computation.
+During that delay, they receive no personalized recommendations, no upgrade potential assessment, no intelligent cultivation assignment.
+For institutions onboarding dozens of new donors daily, this creates an unacceptable operational bottleneck.

+Additionally, Node2Vec learns solely from network topology, ignoring valuable donor attributes like demographics, engagement history, and giving capacity indicators.
+While we can concatenate these features with Node2Vec embeddings afterward, this treats network structure and attributes as separate information sources rather than learning how they interact.

 {% include components/heading.html heading='GraphSAGE for Inductive Learning' level=3 %}